From a functionality standpoint, OpenBots was designed to be at feature parity (and in many cases exceed) UiPath and the Big 3 platforms.

 Our pricing is very simple.
 We eliminated Per-Bot licensing, so companies can build as many bots as they need without worrying about increasing costs.

 Whether you build 5 bots or 500 bots there is no Per-Bot licensing.

 **We only charge for Orchestration and there are two options (Both Options Generate a 75-80% reduction in platform cost vs. the Big 3):

-2. Enterprise Cloud Server: Cloud-hosted orchestration, which is based on runtime hours.
+2. Enterprise Cloud Server: Cloud-hosted Orchestrator, which is based on runtime hours.
 Our base plan starts at $499/month (includes 240 hours of runtime) and the next plan is $1,999/month (includes 2,000 hours of runtime).

-Your only charged when the bots are working, so it aligns cost with usage.
+You are only charged when the bots are working, so it aligns cost with usage.

-We also offer optional support packages if you’re team wants more direct access to OpenBots developer/consultants, but again this is optional and is customizable to your team’s requirements (and costs tend to be in line with support costs you pay for the Big 3 vendors)
+We also offer optional support packages if your team wants more direct access to OpenBots developer/consultants, but again this is optional and is customizable to your team’s requirements (and costs tend to be in line with support costs you pay for the Big 3 vendors)

-How Fortune 500 Uses OpenBots:
+How Fortune 500 Uses OpenBots

 Due to our robust functionality and our Zero Bot License model, many Fortune 500 customers are leveraging OpenBots as part of a multi-vendor strategy where they bring in our platform alongside their existing automation solution and use OpenBots to build future pipeline automations and blend down their total cost of ownership.

 As confidence builds, and existing licenses come up for renewal, we’re seeing strategic migration of license-heavy workflows to OpenBots.